mikeerickson/messenger/README.md

 ## Description

-Messenger is a simple node module for display pretting console logs (with lots of formatting options) and support for logging messages to `.log` files (including daily rotation)
+Messenger is a simple node module for displaying pretty console logs (with lots of formatting options) and support for logging messages to `.log` files (including daily rotation)

 ![Screenshot](https://github.com/mikeerickson/messenger/blob/master/docs/messenger-example.png)